 Jacquelyne Thoni Howard is the Manager of Technology Initiatives at Newcomb College Institute.
 She earned a B.A. in History from Loyola University New Orleans, and a M.A. in History from the University of San Diego.
 She is in the process of earning a Ph.D. in U.S. History with an emphasis in Borderlands History from Fordham University.
 She is currently writing a dissertation, titled “Reading the ‘Bans’: Marriage and Kinship Practices in French Colonial Louisiana’s Lower Mississippi Valley Borderlands, 1680-1780.”
 She researches the development of families in North American Borderlands and also specializes in the digital humanities.
-Jacquelyne’s professional experience includes more than eight years of experience working in instructional technology as a digital researcher, technology project manager, learning management system administrator, and online educator.
+Jacquelyne’s professional experience includes more than ten years of working in the field of educational technology.

 Jacquelyne is a member of the Western Historical Association, Organization of American Historians, and HASTAC (Humanities, Arts, Technology, Alliance & Collaboratory).

 - Works with faculty and staff on Digital Humanities projects.